2024-2025 Academic Catalog

 Development of interpersonal and intrapersonal skills through participation in and planning of cooperative games; tactical knowledge, skills, and movements for target games.
 The course will consist of teaching techniques and cues, progressions, skill transfer, error analysis and correction, activity planning and peer teaching experiences.
 Understanding how to develop interpersonal and intrapersonal skills in individuals is an important skill in each of these settings.

-PED 287 Human Anatomy (3 Credits)
+PED 287 Anatomy and Physiology I (3 Credits)

 Part I of a two-part course dealing with the anatomical and functional relationships of the human body.
 In lecture setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary and nervous systems, and special senses.